 Published: December 13, 2021

-There are so many great places to eat in Sunderland, from restaurants and cafes to takeaways and street food vendors, there really is something to suit everyone.
-Here is a roundup of my top 5 favourite places.
+There are so many great places to eat in Sunderland.
+From restaurants and cafés to takeaways and street food vendors, there really is something to suit everyone.
+Here is a roundup of my top five favourite places.